GEOG 871

 • Team table includes positions/roles necessary to complete project work.

-• Team size is appropriate for project.
+• Team size is appropriate for the project.

 • Roles discuss integration of the team and communication with City personnel.